If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The 32X Pinocchio is a platformer based on the Disney film, featuring different palettes than the Genesis and SNES iterations and the added feature of parallax scrolling.

 It's not certain why this iteration was scrapped, though there is speculation that it had something to do with the 32X not faring so well at the time.
-A PAL prototype dated December 6, 1995 was eventually released.
+A European prototype dated December 6, 1995 was eventually released.

 Cheat Menu